-The stock indexes like Dow Jones industrial average or the S&P 500 may be taken as the barometer to justify the process of arriving at the expected return on stock on most feasible value because it gives a fair estimate of the historic returns on stock.
+The stock indexes like Dow Jones industrial average or the S&P 500 may be taken as the barometer to justify the process of arriving at the expected return on stock on the most feasible value because it gives a fair estimate of the historic returns on the stock.

 As we can see from the formula above that the market risk premiumMarket Risk PremiumThe market risk premium is the supplementary return on the portfolio because of the additional risk involved in the portfolio; essentially, the market risk premium is the premium return investors should have to make sure to invest in stock instead of risk-free securities. is the excess return that the investor pays for taking the risk over the risk-free rate.
 The level of the risk and the equity risk premium are correlated directly.

 Interpretation of Equity Risk Premium in CAPM

-- People do investment in the equity shares in the hope that the value of the share will increase in near future and they will receive higher returns in long term.
+- People do investment in the equity shares in the hope that the value of the share will increase in near future and they will receive higher returns in the long term.
 Yet there is always a possibility that the value of a share may decrease.
 This is what we call the risk which an investor takes.